 All sediment and debris removed from the sewer shall be disposed off-site in the APEX landfill.
 Hauling containers shall be watertight and shall be certified by the Clark County Health District.
 On-site stockpiling of removed material will not be permitted.

-.

 METHOD OF MEASUREMENT